NextronSystems/thor-manual/core/licensing.rst

 license file, place it inside the THOR program folder.
 THOR checks the program folder and all sub folders for valid license files (``*.lic``).
-We recommend to create a folder called ``licenses`` within THOR's program folger to keep organized.
-Alternatively, you can specify a path to search in with ``--license-path
+We recommend to create a folder called ``licenses`` within THOR's program directory to keep organized.
+Alternatively, you can specify a path to search in with ``--license-path <path>``.
-<path>``.
 For details, refer to :ref:`core/licensing:About License Files`.
 For automation purposes, THOR also supports :ref:`core/licensing:license injection via environment`.

 Generate a License
 ^^^^^^^^^^^^^^^^^^